urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

     Add or override classes in modules illegal-access=permit| warn/deny
     Either relax strong encapsulation by showing a single global warning, shows every warning, or fails with errors.
-The default is permit.
+The default is permit

 Migration algorithm
   1. Create reliable suite of tests